cushonz/TA-Scheduling-Algorithm/code_demos/README.md

 Are program is ran in python and you will need to use python 3.
 The program is ran by using 3 files :

-assignTA.py
+# assignTA.py:

-  This is the driver code that will sort out the students to see what classes they can go into
+  This is the driver code that will sort out the students to see what classes they can go into.

-TA.py
+# TA.py:

   This file builds a TA object the organizes the TA information inside the object.

-section.py
+# section.py

   This file makes a directiry of all the classes to put the students in.